Wasserwecken/bachelorthesis/readme.md

 # Toolbox of algorithms
-To use and replicate information from the analysis, first a overview of the technical possibilities has to be created.
-Therefore available algorithms and mathematical functions are categorised by their tasks.
-This has to be done because on the one hand interfaces in render applications have diffrent predefined algorithms and functions, still serving the same purpose, or their missing.
-On the other hand, due to the shader-environment, solutions with fitting algorithms have to be found to break some restrictions.
-With that there is an advantage created where, due to the categorisation, algorithms can be added, exchanged or altered in the render application interfaces.
-The categorization works like a toolbox with which defined tasks have to be solved.
+To use and replicate information from the analysis, an overview of the technical possibilities needs to be created.
+Therefore available algorithms and mathematical functions will be categorised by their tasks.
+This is done because interfaces in render applications have diffrent predefined algorithms and functions or they missing.
+Additionally the categorysation enables adding and changing algorithms to your own needs.
+The categorization will work like a toolbox with which defined tasks have to be solved.
 However, the tools contained therein can be selected by yourself.

 By creating materials for this thesis, i have collected many algorithms for diffrent purposes.
 This collection resulted into a small framework of GLSL functions dedicated for creating procedural materials.
-By collecting algorithms and creating materials, categories for algorithms has evolved.
+By collecting algorithms and creating materials, categories for algorithms has been automatically evolved.
 These categories showed to cover most algorithms and tasks.

 ## Math
-Trigonometry, common, vector, gemoetric
+Baisc mathematical methods like "floor", "absolute" or "sinus" are essential general in shaders.
+For procedural materials every algorithm will be based on these methods.
+Theire also really usefull when it comes to modifying results from algorithms.

+## UV
+![alt][TLUV]
+> *Left: manipulated uv coordinates, right: rectangle drawn with these manipulations*

 ## Noise

-## UV
+![alt][TLNOISE]
+> *Left to right: 1D, 2D, 3D; Bottom to top: value, perlin, voronoi, voronoi edge; Left: single noise; Right: fractal browning motion*

+![alt][TLHASH]
+> *Left to right: 1D, 2D, 3D; Bottom to top: Scaled uv with x0.0001, x1.0, x1000*

 ## Shapes
+![alt][TLSHAPE]
+> *Left: various shapes with blur; Right: Distance fields*

 ## Easing
+![alt][TLEASE]
+> *Left to right, bottom to top: Exponential, Power, Sinus, Circular*

 ## Helper